 To choose the best insulation for your home from the many types of insulation on the market, you’ll need to know where you want or need to install the insulation, and what R-value you want the installation to achieve.
-Other considerations may include indoor air quality impacts, life cycle costs, recycled content, embodied energy, and ease of installation, especially if you plan to do the installation yourself.
+Other considerations may include indoor air quality impacts, life cycle costs, recycled content, embodied carbon, and ease of installation, especially if you plan to do the installation yourself.
 Some insulation strategies require professional installation, while homeowners can easily handle others.

 Insulation materials run the gamut from bulky fiber materials such as fiberglass, rockwool, cellulose, and natural fibers to rigid foam boards to sleek foils.
 Bulky materials resist conductive heat flow in a building cavity.
 Rigid foam boards trap air or another gas in their cells to resist conductive heat flow.
 Highly reflective foils in radiant barriers and reflective insulation systems reflect radiant heat away from living spaces, making them particularly useful in cooling climates.
 Other less common materials such as cementitious and phenolic foams and perlite are also available.